Hyannis, Massachusetts. A tree hung with found objects and shells by tourists, then cut down by a local homeowner.

 Club Paradise 02:11 An advertisement for a fictional resort suggests memory and nostalgia are used by corporate interests in the vacation industry to produce a workers’ consciousness tolerant of capitalist slavery.
 With Blaine Reininger music.
 Destany Foley.

-Welcome 03:14 The Cape island trader, Trip Barnes, talks about the seasonal economy of his island and describes the armies of imported workers needed to service vacationers for three months every year.
-He describes the effects on the environment, community, housing problems (his personal solution), and the politics in his personal life.
-Photography, video, Martha’s Vineyard.
+Welcome 03:14 The Cape island trader, Trip Barnes, talks about the seasonal economy of his island.
+He describes the armies of imported workers needed to service vacationers for three months every yea and the effects on environment, community, housing (his personal solution), and politics in his personal life.
+Martha’s Vineyard.

-Tears In The Night 01:34 Club Paradise is always here, a video poem ad for Club Paradise.
+Tears In The Night 01:34 Ad for Club Paradise.
 With Jeff Crouch music and image.

 Moon On Fire Meditation 00:37 Super Blood Wolf Moon eclipse January 2019.
 With Jeff Crouch music and digital images.

 Race The Sun Meditation 00:52 With Jeff Crouch music.